lihini223/C-Programming/Basic_Programs.md

         printf("Single if statement ");

  but if we have more than one statement inside if condition, then we must enclose them inside curly braces.
+- **==** must be used for comparison in the expression of if condition, if you use = the expression will always return true, because it performs assignment not comparison.